afni/afni/README.rst

     * for DTI or HARDI modeling and tractography

 ... and has tools that have been applied to other modalities, such as ECoG, EEG, MEG, and more.

 It has graphical displays for both slice-wise and surface-based viewing.
+In both cases, many aspects of visualization can be scripted for automatic image generation.

 | Please visit these websites for more information:
 | https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/